-Recent conflicts in the family lead my Aunt to contemplate canceling the event for the first time in over 50 years.
+Recent conflicts in the family lead my aunt to contemplate canceling the event for the first time in over 50 years.
 I was suddenly confronted with the idea of the family holiday party coming to an end.
-I was very sad.
+I was very disappointed.

 I realized my sibling and I don’t always live our lives the same way.
 We have different values and different preferences about our political parties, TV shows and friends we associate with.
 At the same time I realized I really do appreciate our common heritage, what our extended family has meant to us and what it could and should mean to our children.